The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: Zero-pointing process

 \subsection{The Fundamental Plane Relation}

 On the other hand, the FP measures the effective \textit{radius} of a galaxy via

 where $a$, $b$ and $c$ are the slopes and intercept of the FP relation, $\sigma_0$ is the central velocity dispersion and $I_e$ is the effective surface brightness.
+As with the TF sample, the parameters in the FP relation have already had magnitude and velocity dispersion corrections applied; for example, through the same 1.5 arcsec diameter fiber, different physical proportions of a galaxy will be observed depending on its size and distance, so the observed dispersion $\sigma$ is corrected to a central dispersion $\sigma_0$ \citep{DESI_DR1_FP}.
 Thus, by comparing the absolute size to apparent angular size $\theta$, the FP relation can be used to measure the angular diameter distance $D_A=R_e/\theta=\bar{D}/(1+z_{\text{obs}})$.

 The natural measurement for the FP is the log-distance ratio,

 where the distances are comoving, as measured from physical galaxy sizes through Eq.~(\ref{eq:FP}).
 Eq.~(\ref{eq:eta}) encapsulates the effects of peculiar velocities through the comparison of distances inferred from the FP relation (the ``true'' distance) and the model distance calculated at $z_{\text{CMB}}$.
 Log-distance ratios are therefore a measure of the departure from the true distance arising because $z_{\rm CMB}\ne \bar{z}$, where the difference is due to the extra redshift from the peculiar velocity (Eq.~\ref{eq:zpec}).